FAQ

 What types of records are not provided by the Secretary of State?

-The Secretary of State is not responsible for such commonly requested records as certified birth, death and marriage certificates, police reports, investigations, arrests and body cam footage, wills, professional licenses, driver's licenses, sales and transfers of motor vehicles, court cases, case management files, citizenship documents, land use documents, inspections, or contracts between other agencies.
-We highly recommend you identify the agency most likely to hold these records.
+The Secretary of State's Office does not hold commonly requested records such as certified birth, death and marriage certificates, police reports, investigations, arrests and body cam footage, professional licenses, driver's licenses, sales and transfers of motor vehicles, court cases, or contracts between other agencies.
+We highly recommend you identify the agency most likely to hold these records by going to our Public Records Request Referral Guide.

 Elections – search for Washington Voter Registration Database Extract, ballots delivered and returned, candidates, initiatives and referenda, Election Results (county and statewide, county elections offices, and elections-related Data and Research.